 - seminars by faculty members at the affiliate company's site (upon request);

-- access to online resumes submitted by graduating students at all degree levels;
+- access to online resumes submitted by graduating students at all degree levels, as well as ability to post open positions on CSE's jobs board;

 - announcement of interesting seminars and presentations;